Workshop on September 21/22, 2023

 08:45 Combining monitoring and remediation concepts

-12. Understanding substance conversion processes underground – investigation methods of the future, Dr. Kevin Kuntze
+12. Understanding subsurface degradation processes – upcoming investigation methods, Kevin Kuntze

 10:15 am Coffee break